Origin and History

 In the summer of 1755, Robert Rogers raised a company of rangers that originally belonged to the Blanchard’s New Hampshire Regiment.
 Recruits were in fact experienced woodsmen coming from the New Hampshire border.
 This company then became independent from Blanchard's regiment and became known as “His Majesty’s Independent Companies of American Rangers”.

-In March 1756, the unit was increased to 2 companies.
-In July the same year, it was further reinforced to 3 companies.
+In March 1756, the unit was increased to two companies.
+In July of the same year, it was further reinforced to three companies.

-By the spring of 1757, the unit counted 7 companies and Robert Rogers had the rank of major.
+By the spring of 1757, the unit counted seven companies and Robert Rogers had the rank of major.

 In 1759, the standing orders of the unit were:

 - Have your musket clean as a whistle, hatchet scoured, sixty rounds powder and ball, and be ready to march at a minute's warning.

 - When you're on the march, act the way you would if you was sneaking up on a deer.
 See the enemy first.

 - Tell the truth about what you see and what you do.
 There is an army depending on us for correct information.
 You can lie all you please when you tell other folks about the Rangers, but don't never lie to a Ranger or officer.